What is Phone Number Verification & How is it Reliable?

 • Two-factor authentication regulatory security

-A quick Application Programming Interface (API) call will analyze the number thoroughly and deliver the crucial information behind it, such as:
+A quick API call analyzes the number and delivers the key information about a number, such as:

 • Risk score (from low to high)